evanbrooks/evanbrooks.github.com/posts/locu/locu.md

 A restaurant menu has clear hierarchy and typographic contrast, so the form interface does too.

+vid[
+	/posts/locu/locu-edit.mp4,
+	/posts/locu/locu-edit.webm
-vid[/locu/locu-edit.mp4, /locu/locu-edit.webm "Click on any text, and you’re editing it in place — each item doesn't need its own “Edit” button."]
+	"Click on any text, and you’re editing it in place — each item doesn't need its own “Edit” button."
+]

 By contrast, older interfaces for structured data suffer from an explosion of form inputs.
 They're designed to accomodate the developer, and they get pretty irritating when you need to get something done.

+vid[
+	/posts/locu/locu-options.mp4,
+	/posts/locu/locu-options.webm
-vid[/locu/locu-options.mp4, /locu/locu-options.webm "Instead of an explicit button for “Add option,” the interface makes sure there’s always an available space"]
+	"Instead of an explicit button for “Add option,” the interface makes sure there’s always an available space" ]

 Restaurant people are always busy, so the interface is designed to have few interruptions.
 Instead of stopping everything to confirm a delete, we use an in-place undo button that persists until the user publishes.

+vid[
+	/posts/locu/locu-undo.mp4,
+	/posts/locu/locu-undo.webm
-vid[/locu/locu-undo.mp4, /locu/locu-undo.webm "Inline undo button makes for a better workflow than a popup navigation."]
+	"Inline undo button makes for a better workflow than a popup navigation."
+]

 ### 5 - Current status